 - Most rotisserie chickens are injected with chemicals you want to steer clear of including yeast extract, phosphates, and carageenen (more on that below).

 - The healthier the chicken was raised, the healthier the cooked chicken will be for you.
-You can learn much more about this in our Don’t Be Duped by Labels program.

 Having said that, healthier rotisserie chicken can be a good option for those hectic days when you don’t have time to cook, but still want to nourish yourself and your family.
 You just want to make sure you are buying a good clean brand.
 Look for organic, and check the labels.
 Here you will see the ingredient difference between two choices: